Access Control - Resources

 Example application

-A superstar team of security and privacy experts has published in January 2024 an extremely insightful paper for analyzing (and strongly criticing) a technology being advocated by many police and intelligence agencies around the world for combating crime.
+A superstar team of security and privacy experts has published in January 2024 an extremely insightful paper for analyzing (and strongly criticizing) a technology being advocated by many police and intelligence agencies around the world for combating crime.
 They built many of their criticisms precisely on the fact that the proposed technology is in contrast with several of the design principles by Saltzer and Schroeder (first subsection of "CSS cannot be deployed safely").

 Bugs in our pockets: the risks of client-side scanning Journal of Cybersecurity, January 2024.